+An SST AP that wishes to allow SST operation within a beacon intervashall include the SST element in the S1G Beacon frame that immediately precedes thea (short) beacon interval to allow SST operation within that (short) beacon interval (see figure 9-xxx Selective Subchannel Transmission channel transmission permission allocations from SST element).

+NOTE – In an SST BSS, the SST AP indicates the set of enabled SST operating channels in an SST Operation element and the subset of SST channels that SST STAs are allowed to access during a (short) beacon interval in the SST element.
+SST STAs are allowed to access an SST channel during a (short) beacon interval only if they have received an explicit indication by the SST AP via an SST element included in the S1G Beacon that precedes the (short) beacon interval.

-An S1G AP that wishes to allow SST operation within a beacon interval shall include the SST element in the (short) Beacon that immediately precedes thea beacon interval to allow SST operation within that beacon interval. set An S1G AP that wishes to indicate to SST STAs, the expectation estimated start times of the transmission of frames by the AP within a beacon interval by including the SST element in the (short) Beacon that immediately precedes the beacon interval, setting the DL bit in the element to 1 and including the estimated start times and channels of the transmissions in the Channel Activity Schedule field of the element.
-Transmissions indicated by the AP in an SST element that can be used by the SST STAs to estimate the channel parameters which can be used as input to an algorithm for the selection of an operating channel shall include the SST element in the (short) Beacon that immediately precedes the beacon interval, indicating the estimated expected start times and channels of the transmissions in the Channel Activity Schedule field of the element.
+An SST AP may include an SST element in transmitted S1G Beacon frames.
+An SST AP includes an SST element with the DL bit in the SST element set to 1 and estimated start times and SST channels for DL transmissions in the Channel Activity Schedule field to indicate the expected times for the transmission of DL frames.
+These frames can be used by the SST STAs to estimate the channel parameters which can be used as input to an algorithm for the selection of an operating channel.shall include the SST element in the (short) Beacon that immediately precedes the beacon interval, indicating the estimated expected start times and channels of the transmissions in the Channel Activity Schedule field of the element.
 The AP may transmit sounding frames to SST STAs for the purpose of estimating channel parameters.
 The AP may transmit sounding frames for SST STA channel estimation either in parallel (e.g. with a value of S1G_DUP_2M for the TXVECTOR parameter FORMAT and a value of CBW8 for the TXVECTOR parameter CH_ BANDWIDTH in a BSS with an operating width of 8 MHz) or in series (e.g. sequential transmissions, each with a value of S1G_DUP_2M for the TXVECTOR parameter FORMAT and a value of CBW2 for the TXVECTOR parameter CH_BANDWIDTH and each transmitted on a different 2 MHz subchannel in a BSS with an 8 MHz operating width) or a combination of the two.

-An S1G AP may include a Subchannel Selective Transmission element in a (short) Beacon to indicate on which channels an SST STA is permitted to transmit within the BSS as described in 8.4.2.170l.
+An S1G AP may include a SST element (see 8.4.2.170l) in aS1G Beacon to indicate on which channels an SST STA is allowed to transmit within the BSS or SST BSS as described in 8.4.2.170l.

-An S1G AP may indicate on which channels it intends to transmit sounding and non-sounding frames following the transmission of a (short) Beacon by including a Subchannel Selective Transmission element in the (short) Beacon with a non-zero value in at least one Channel Activity bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
-An SST STA may choose the best subchannel for transmissions based on its analysis of the sounding signals and received transmissions.
+An S1G AP may indicate on which SST channels it intends to transmit sounding and non-sounding frames following the transmission of an S1G Beacon frame by including a SST element in the S1G Beacon frame with a non-zero value in at least one Channel Activity bitmap subfield and a value of 1 in the corresponding DL Activity subfield.
+An SST STA may choose the best SST channel for transmissions based on its analysis of the sounding signals and received transmissions.

-An SST STA shall not transmit in a channel for which the corresponding bit of the SST Enabled Channel Bitmap is 0 in the most recently received SST Operation element from its associated AP.
-An SST STA shall not transmit using a channel width that is smaller than the Minimum Channel Unit indicated in the most recently received SST Operation element from its associated AP.
+In an SST BSS, an SST STA shall not transmit in a channel that is not the primary channel of the BSS, for which the corresponding bit of the SST Channel Activity Bitmap is 0 in the most recently received SST element from its associated AP.
+An SST STA shall not transmit using a channel width that is greater than the value of the SST Channel Unit indicated in the most recently received SST Operation element from its associated AP.